08033/ngOne/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.

+## Features include
+1- Human data input using ngModel, FormsModule
+2- Human list show using ngFor
+3- Human remove from list
+4- Human edit by clicking on list row

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.